apapadaki-edu/standalone_msds_manager/README.md

 # standalone_msds_manager
-A basic CRUD application using python ( for both db interaction &amp; gui) and postgresql
+A basic CRUD application using python ( for both db interaction &amp; gui) and postgresql (for the purposes of the
 <br><br>

 ![flowchart](/doc/msds_project_flow.png)